pudly/schmopera-hugo/content/articles/talking-with-singers-frederica-von-stade.md

 Singers today are less confined because they are beautifully trained.
 They have wonderful coaches and wonderful teachers.
 They have young artist programs and there's an enormous amount of guidance.

 The problem in my generation was the size of the houses.
 The Metropolitan Opera House is almost 4000 people.
 It has an astonishingly great acoustic.
 Chicago is about the same and so is San Francisco Opera.
 If you're thinking of projecting the amount of sound that you need, that could be a consideration.
 There might be a role that you would consider doing somewhere else rather than in a great big theater.
 Most of the European houses are nowhere near the size of the Metropolitan Opera or the Dallas Opera.
 Plus, there are many conductors that keep the orchestra too loud.
 It is opera and not symphony.
 The point is to hear the voices.
 The voices are telling the story.

+>The myth of the diva is not a myth.
+I actually sort of miss it.
+I started in the time of divas.

 ### On what keeps her driven